 Using the UN Convention on the Rights of the Child (UNCRC) as our guide, we are working with more UK schools than almost any other organisation.
 Over 1.6 million children in the UK go to a Rights Respecting School and nearly 5,000 schools up and down the country are working through the Award.
 Schools work with us on a journey to become fully Rights Respecting.

-The Award recognises a school’s achievement in putting the United Nations Convention on the Rights of the Child into practice within the school and beyond.
+The Award recognises a school’s achievement in putting the United Nations Convention on the Rights of the Child into practise within the school and beyond.